Skip to main content

 Impending expenses

 One major consideration to take into account is impending expenses.
-If one has a large expense coming up soon, such as tuition, a mortgage down payment, or sizeable medical bills, he or she may want to opt for a lump sum payout to help cover those costs.
+If one has a large expense coming up soon, such as tuition, a mortgage down payment, or sizable medical bills, he or she may want to opt for a lump sum payout to help cover those costs.
 Another option would be to consider setting up a structured settlement to have larger payments up-front and decreased payments toward the end of the payment period.

 Personal financial history